python/typing/README.rst

 * bug: Needs to be fixed in typing.py.

-* to do: Editing task for the PEP 484.
+* to do: Editing task for PEP 484 or for this repo.

 * enhancement: Proposed new feature.